gabors-data-analysis/da-coding-rstats/lecture01-coding-basics/coding_basics.md

 1. Use spacing as you learn R. It will make your code much more readable.
 E.g. as we will see functions use parenthesis `()`, indexing brackets `[]`, conditionals and loops curly brackets `{}`.
-    It is a good practice to use a space after opening and before closing a parenthesis/brackets.
-Furthermore, after an input we use a comma directly and after that use a space before the next input or the closing bracket, but not double spacing: before and after the comma.
+    It is a good practice to use a space after an input of a function, index or element of a list that we will discuss later this lecture.
 2. In R you can break your code into multiple lines.
 Use these line breaks to make your code more easily readable.
 3. In the future we will see many embedded commands, meaning you use a